kloimhardt/blog/docs/_posts/2023-01-27-sicmutils-as-js.markdown

 Sicmutils can be demonstrated as (1) a JavaScript library (2) in a blog post, both formats which are widely known and also work offline.
 The connection to the SICMechanics book is made by showing how to build a Scheme-to-JavaScript compiler, building compilers also being a topic elaborated further in SICP.
 The drawback is that the user has to learn JavaScript.
 But physicists rather learn and use something general (=JS) to derive something special (= Scheme) instead of just accepting a special notation.
 Going back to fundamentals is their method in physics.
 SICP in the Javascript version ideally supports this road.

 ### Conclusion
-Using Sicmutils as JavaScript library, the SICMechanics book in its published paper form (with MIT-Scheme language) would become interactive and online, opening a direct road to the material.
+Using Sicmutils as JavaScript library, the SICMechanics book in its published paper form (with MIT-Scheme language) becomes interactive and online, opening a direct road to the material.
 Html + JS  can be the basis for readers' own blog posts.
 One could imagine to wet Matlab users' appetite by also providing another suitable compiler.

 ## Full Post